EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/philosophy.md

 There are in general four ways to extend the model:

 1. Introducing new technology descriptions as described in *[Creating a new node](@ref create_new_node)*,
-2. Call of the `create_model` function with subsequent functionc alls,
+2. Call of the `create_model` function with subsequent function calls for adding additional constraints,
 3. Dispatching on the type `EnergyModel`, and
-4. Use the field `Data` in the individual composite types.
+4. Use the field `data` in the individual composite types.

+Introducing new technology descriptions is the basis for extending the model.
+This approach allows for a different mathematical description compared to the included reference nodes.
+As an example, it is possible to introduce a new demand node that provides a profit for satisfying a demand combined with having no penalty if the demand is not satisfied.

 Calling `create_model` within a new function allows the introduction of entirely new functions.
 This approach is chosen in [`EnergyModelsGeography.jl`](https://clean_export.pages.sintef.no/energymodelsgeography.jl/) although it still uses dispatch on individual technology nodes.